RAGDiffusion: Faithful Cloth Generation via External Knowledge Assimilation: Limitations and future work

 \section{Limitations and future work}

 We present RAGDiffusion, an efficient RAG framework that supports the generation of standardized clothing assets by effectively addressing the prevalent challenges of structural hallucinations and fidelity in generated images.
-However, there are several limitations to discuss, which will help us improve the proposed framework further.
+However, there is also limitations to discuss, which will help us improve the proposed framework further.

-Firstly, \textbf{RAGDiffusion does not utilize an end-to-end training approach}.
-Instead, it comprises four distinct processes: constructing the embedding space through contrastive learning, adjusting the U-Net backbone based on PGEA, establishing the memory database, and training the diffusion model.
-These separate processes impose higher demands on researchers' expertise and coding capabilities.
-However, this modularity is inherent to the use of retrieval-augmented techniques, which necessitate multiple stages.
-Maintaining independent memory databases, independent latent spaces, and separate diffusion training ensure that the memory database can be freely adjusted as needed, effectively decoupling it from the diffusion model.

-Secondly, we have observed \textbf{a possibility of color bias in nearly pure-colored garments}, particularly under very bright or very dark situations.
+Actually, we have observed \emph{a possibility of color bias in nearly pure-colored garments}, particularly under very bright or very dark situations, as shown in~\cref{supp: fig: failcase}.
 This phenomenon is commonly encountered in image-based image editing, as the reconstruction loss constraints of Stable Diffusion \emph{are not particularly sensitive to color discrepancies}.
 Additionally, \emph{the illumination variance} can further impact the perceived colors of clothing.
 We note that extended training durations, along with the incorporation of contrast-enhancing data augmentation techniques, can partially alleviate this issue.

 In our future work, we aim to enhance RAGDiffusion in both its application depth and breadth.
 Firstly, by strengthening the injection of color information and incorporating lighting simulation, we hope to address the potential color bias observed in garments.
 Secondly, we intend to expand RAGDiffusion to encompass additional categories such as bottoms, dresses, and shoes, thereby achieving more comprehensive coverage.